 Hours: As mentioned above, it does be open until all hours – see for yourself here.

-Location: Pizza Pasta Napoli is on upper cross street just across from the Pie Maker actually.
+: Pizza Pasta Napoli is on upper Cross Street just across from the Pie Maker actually.

 Galway is such a vibrant exciting city and the fun doesn’t stop with the food.
 There are countless cool places to eat in Galway city but these are just some of my favourites.
 The weaving cobbled streets are filled with cafes and restaurants.
 I hope you enjoyed these 5 cool places to eat in Galway and that you’re convinced to try out one or two on your trip to Galway.
-If you do, please please comment and let me know how you get on, would love to hear about your experience!
+If you try any, please please comment and tell me your verdict.
+I would love to hear about your experience!
 Maybe you’ve tried a few already?
 Come on, let me know below!

 Pin this post for later:

 Love this post Sarah!!
 I need to try the jungle cafe!!

 Try em all, you will not be disappointed 😛

 Visiting Galway in the summer time with my family.
 Super excited to try that Pie place

 Yessss!
 The Pie Maker and High cafe are my absolute favourites.
 Actually it’s so hard to decide, they’re all great!